 AV AWARDS: Traditionally, the evening of AV Magazine’s celebration is one night when the entire professional audio visual industry lets its hair down.
-I work with the evening’s host, various professional entertainers and awards presenters who have included Alun Cochrane, Russell Kane, David Baddiel, Adam Buxton, the magnificent Colin Murray and the late, sadly lamented, Sean Lock.
+I work with the evening’s host, various professional entertainers and awards presenters who have included Alun Cochrane, Russell Kane, David Baddiel, Adam Buxton, the magnificent Colin Murray, Tom Allen and the late, sadly lamented, Sean Lock.

 ROWING: My colleagues at Oxford Brookes University Boat Club are now operating a fabulous set of facilities for elite rowers at their boathouse on the River Thames at Cholsey.
 OBUBC has produced some of the best rowers in the world.
 The Club is a direct route to the British team and has the strongest undergraduate rowing squad in the country.
 Olympic gold medals have been won by Ben Hunt-Davis, Fred Scarlett and Rowley Douglas at Sydney, and Steve Williams at Athens and Beijing.

 FORMULA ONE: The London Design Centre used my business book Formula One: Made in Britain – which details the British influence on Formula One racing and its technology – as the basis for its major exhibition: Formula One, The Great Design Race.
-The event won Design Week’s award for ‘Best Temporary Exhibition’ and it’s been touring the world visiting the Design Museum, Finland; the Opera City Art Gallery, Tokyo; the National Museum of Singapore; and the National Museum of New Zealand Te Papa Tongarewa, Wellington.
+The event won Design Week’s award for ‘Best Temporary Exhibition’ and it toured the world visiting the Design Museum, Finland; the Opera City Art Gallery, Tokyo; the National Museum of Singapore; and the National Museum of New Zealand Te Papa Tongarewa, Wellington.
 I also write about F1 in AV Magazine occasionally (see FORMULA ONE line above), and chat on video.